YuhanLiu6/YuhanLiu6.github.io/_pages/about.md

   - /about.html
 ---

 I'm now a senior undergraduate majoring in mathematics and applied mathematics at Southern University of Science and Technology (SUSTech), China.
+My general interest lies in computational and applied mathematics.